- Industry Left Col

 We ask third party advertising platforms and technology companies to show you our ads after you leave our sites.
 This is known as ‘retargeting technology’.
 This technology allows us to make our website services more interesting for you.
 Retargeting cookies are used to record anonymized movement patterns on a website.
 These patterns are used to tailor banner advertisements to your interests.
 The data used for retargeting is completely anonymous and is only used for statistical analysis.
 No personal data is stored and the use of retargeting technology is subject to the applicable statutory data protection regulations.

 We also work with companies to reach people who have not visited our sites.
 These companies do not identify you as an individual but instead rely on a variety of other data to show you advertisements, for example, behavior across websites, information about individual devices and, in some cases, IP addresses.

 How do I turn off cookies?

-All modern browsers allow you to turn off cookies or stop accepting cookies.
-You can usually find the settings to do so in the “options” or “preferences” menu of the browser on your device or you can use the “Help” option for more details.
-Please remember that turning off some cookies may result in our sites not working as intended.
 If you are primarily concerned with third party advertising platforms, including those that track your browser across unrelated websites, please visit the Network Advertising Initiative, https://www.networkadvertising.org/, for more information and options for turning off targeting, http://www.networkadvertising.org/choices/.
 The Digital Advertising Alliance also offers an opt out page at http://www.aboutads.info/choices/.
-EU-based users can opt-out of targeted advertising through the European Interactive Digital Advertising Alliance’s opt-out page at http://www.youronlinechoices.eu.
+Users based in the European Union can opt-out of targeted advertising through the European Interactive Digital Advertising Alliance’s opt-out page at http://www.youronlinechoices.eu.